Wake Up Call (Once Upon a Time)

 "Wake Up Call" is the sixth episode of the seventh season and the 139th episode overall of the American fantasy-drama series Once Upon a Time.
-Written by Jerome Schwartz & Jane Espenson and directed by Sharat Raju, it premiered on ABC in the United States on November 10, 2017.
+Written by Jerome Schwartz and Jane Espenson and directed by Sharat Raju, it premiered on ABC in the United States on November 10, 2017.

 In the episode, Roni and Henry are suddenly discovering that they have a past as mother and son, while in the New Enchanted Forest's past Regina, feeling like a third wheel in Henry and Cinderella's sudden relationship, is lured into a scheme by a determined Drizella, which could have consequences in the present day.

 Plot

 Opening sequence

 A Tower is featured in the background.

 In the Characters' Past

 As Henry and Cinderella take off into the forest, the two are met by thieves who want the motorcycle, but suddenly Regina appears and ready to help, only to have Henry telling her that he and Cinderella are handling them fine.
 Later on, Regina takes a stroll in the woods when she sees a hooded figure attacked by sentient vines.
 She saves her, only to discover that the hooded figure is Drizella, who is on a mission to steal magic.
 Regina starts training Drizella but after a series of failures, Drizella's talents finally come through when she rescues Regina from a falling tower by smashing the concrete in mid-air using magic.

 Rumpelstiltskin appears suddenly, and catches up with Regina, telling him of the wonderful life with Belle.
 He reminds Regina that, just as the Regina's mother Cora was practically omniscient, so too must be Lady Tremaine.
 Heeding those words, Regina eavesdrops on Tremaine through a magic mirror and discovers that she plans to take Drizella's heart and place it in Anastasia after failing to get Henry's heart, leading Regina to suspect that Drizella plans to kill her mother.
 Drizella wants Regina to help her but Regina refuses, not wanting her to embrace darkness.
 When Prince Gregor shows up ready to kill Tremaine, Regina appears and attempts to intervene.
 It turns out that it was a double-cross set up by Drizella, to lure Gregor into a trap.
 Drizella uses magic to impale Gregor with black vines, and as a result her heart turns dark, successfully making her heart unsuitable for Tremaine's plan.
 She tells Regina she will cast a dark curse just like Regina had, to cause her mother pain, only this time, the curse will be unbreakable.

 Later on, Regina and Henry spend time together to bond and patch over differences, with Regina saying to him that being his mother will always be her primary role.